nl-rse/nl-rse.github.io/_pages/community.md

 Would you like to add your institute to the map?
 Join NL-RSE and email info@nl-rse.org.

+### NL-RSE Meetups

+The NL-RSE meets on regular basis, every two months on average.

+Please find more information on [Meetups page](meetups.html)

 ### NL-RSE Core Team

 The NL-RSE core team currently consists of the following members: